 Vellgoo 64 Pint Energy Star Dehumidifier with Drain Hose

 Vellgoo’s Max 64 Pint dehumidifier suits large basements up to 4,000 sq. ft.
 You can pull up to 64 pints of moisture daily, helping you fight dampness fast.
-Its Energy Star Most Efficient 2024 rating means you’ll use less electricity, and the continuous, comfort, and humidity control modes give you flexible operation.
-The rotary compressor and copper-coil “3+2” system boost drying speed and durability.
+Its Energy Star Most Efficient 2024 claim suggests a focus on lower electricity use, while continuous, comfort, and humidity control modes give you flexible operation.
+The rotary compressor and copper-coil “3+2” system are designed to support drying speed and durability.
 You can empty the tank manually or use the included 6.56-foot hose for continuous drainage, even with a garden hose adapter.
 The washable filter and child lock make upkeep simple and safer.

 Best For: Homeowners with large basements, garages, or other spaces up to 4,000 sq. ft. who want strong moisture removal with flexible drainage and energy-efficient operation.